Meet the Research, Evaluation and Social Policy team

 Stephanie’s work at CanTeen involves the evaluation of the Truce program, the Sibling Mindfulness project and the high school cancer education program ‘When Cancer Comes Along’.

-Kimberley Allison is a research assistant at CanTeen, where she has volunteered for the past two years.
+Kimberley Allison started at CanTeen as a Research Volunteer 5 years ago and is now one of the team’s Research Officers.
 She is completing a PhD at Macquarie University which looks at the formation of social norms in online communities, and how this may contribute to cyber-aggression.

 Kimberly assists the team on various projects and contributes to the creation of presentations and papers.